Learn more about how MLM-AI works and key concepts that deliver more efficient workflows.

 Why "suspected" adverse events?

-MLM-AI models were built to deliver efficiencies while maintaining a high hit rate on potentially relevant events.
 A "suspected" event indicates an event may have been described in the full text and alluded to in the abstract and was considered by MLM-AI as worth further inspection.

-Also, note that suspected events are drug-agnostic: they can refer to any drug or treatment mentioned in the abstract.
+Suspected events are drug-agnostic: they can refer to any drug or treatment mentioned in the abstract.